Designing a Six-Panel Curtain Wall for the South Wall: A Step-by-Step Guide

 • Integrating a wall type into the curtain wall involves removing certain grids and mullions, and then selecting the large panel to change it into the desired wall type.

-For our South wall.
-What we're going to do is we're going to divide this up equally like we did with the West one.
-But instead of two, four equal panels, we're going to go with six equal panels.
+For our south wall, what we're going to do is we're going to divide this up equally like we did with the west one.
+But instead of four equal panels, we're going to go with six equal panels.

 And since it's an even number, that actually makes it easy for us.
-We can do the same thing, architecture, curtain grid, and we can put one right in the middle.
-And so make sure when you look down on the bottom left, it says middle of curtain panel.
+We can do the same thing—go to Architecture, Curtain Grid—and we can put one right in the middle.
+Make sure when you look down on the bottom left, it says "Middle of Curtain Panel."

-And instead of going in the middle again, this time, because if we did that, we'd end up with too many.
-We're going to look for where it says one third.
-Or two thirds of the panel so that I can divide each one of these up into three parts and what's cool is, well, it'll go to mid midpoint now, but what's cool is that it just does the math for me.
+And instead of going in the middle again this time—because if we did that, we’d end up with too many panels—we're going to look for where it says one-third or two-thirds of the panel so that I can divide each one of these up into three parts.
+And what’s cool is—well, it’ll go to the midpoint now—but what’s cool is that it just does the math for me.

-There's no guesswork.
-So you can see, it says two thirds of the curtain panel.
-If I went on to this side, it says one third, doesn't matter which one you start with, but you can see, I was easily able to divide this up manually to get the look I'm going for.
+There’s no guesswork.
+So you can see, it says "Two-Thirds of the Curtain Panel."
+If I went to this side, it says "One-Third."
+It doesn't matter which one you start with, but you can see I was easily able to divide this up manually to get the look I’m going for.

-And so what I want to do is I want to make sure that I've got all the panels in the right location and everything looks pretty good here.
+And so what I want to do is I want to make sure I’ve got all the panels in the right location and everything looks pretty good here.
 And so I'm at a point now where I could start adding some of the mullions in.
-And so what I'll do, and I typically do this on, on all curtain walls is I'll add the corner one first.
+And so what I'll do—and I typically do this on all curtain walls—is I’ll add the corner mullion first.

 Learn Revit